akarimoon/dqn-for-sokoban/README.md

 which can be written in code as,
 ```
-targets[i, action] = reward + self.discount * Q_sa
+targets[i, action] += self.alpha * (reward + self.discount * Q_sa - targets[i, action])
 ```
-where targets contain the Q values, action is the action we take, self.discount is the discount rate, and Q_{sa} is our predicted reward from our next action.
+where targets contain the Q values, action is the action we take, self.alpha is the learning rate, self.discount is the discount rate, and Q_{sa} is our predicted reward from our next action.

 ## Model
 Model is defined in `model.py` by `IB9Net` function as,